-These rules contemplate a live 4 H Dog Show with in person judging, small group sizes and social distancing.
 These rules apply to the Showmanship, Obedience and Rally Contest.
 Please refer to the Agility section for rules related to that contest.
 Contest requirements may be modified at any time in response to changes in Health Department guidance.

 Please read these rules carefully since some classes and requirements have changed.